Suggi Lake

 Suggi Lake is a lake in the Canadian province of Saskatchewan.
 Suggi is Cree for "pelican".
-The lake is located about 50 km north-west of Cumberland House in the Northern Saskatchewan Administration District.
+The lake is about 50 km north-west of Cumberland House in the Northern Saskatchewan Administration District.
 There is no road access to the lake and there are no communities along its shores.

 Suggi Lake is an important habitat for American white pelicans and is part of an Important Bird Area (IBA) of Canada.
 Scheelhaase Island Wildlife Refuge, which encompasses Scheelhaase Island near the middle of the lake, is a 5 ha provincial wildlife refuge that is important for migratory birds.

 Description

 Suggi Lake is situated along the course of Grassberry River, which is a tributary of the Saskatchewan River.
 The Grassberry River, which begins at Sarginson Lake to the north, enters Suggi Lake on the northern shore and flows out at the eastern end.
 From the eastern end of the lake, Grassberry River flows directly into Windy Lake and then carries on in a south-west direction where it flows into the Saskatchewan River Delta.
 Suggi Lake is in the boreal forest ecozone and most of it is surrounded by muskeg and bogs.
 The south-western shore of the lake has a sandy loam soil.